munin-monitoring/munin/doc/installation/install.rst

 There are make targets for node, master, documentation and man files.
-Generally you want to install everything on the master, and just the node and plugiuns on the nodes.
+Generally you want to install everything on the master, and just the node and plugins on the nodes.

 - Edit Makefile.config to suit your needs.